 - Balcony

-is usually around € 2,500 per month.
-This also includes the costs for the internet, DEWA (water and electricity), as well as maintenance costs for the building.
-Below is an example of such an apartment in "The Grand" building in the popular Creek Harbour district.
-It would even include a tennis court.
+normally around €2,500 per month.
+This also includes the costs for internet, DEWA (water and electricity) as well as building maintenance costs.
+Below is an example of such an apartment in the building “The Grand” in the popular Creek Harbour district.
+A tennis court would even be included here.

 Food